GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run-v2/README.md

 ### Beta features

-To use beta features like Direct VPC Egress, set the launch stage to a preview stage to allow its use.
+To use beta features like Direct VPC Egress, set the launch stage to a preview stage.

 ```hcl
 module "cloud_run" {